-This blog from May 8, 2017, is a popular one plus it is one I have sent to people I am counseling again and again and again.
+This article is a popular one plus it is one I have sent to people I am counseling again and again and again.
 To me it is foundational to help people make a change of direction in their lives.
 And it’s full of truth!
 Such as you area not what your brain regurgitates!

-For the New Year I received this email from an email subscription to Science in Congregations, associated with Fuller Theological Seminary.
+I received this email from an email subscription to Science in Congregations, associated with Fuller Theological Seminary.
 As a pastor, I am actively trying to bridge all of the new science discoveries to the Bible and to our lives.
 It is simply fascinating even as I find so much of it over my head.
 Science and math are definite weaknesses of mine.
-I received this email December 27, 2018, and promptly sent it to my two sons who are in prison.
+I received this email and promptly sent it to my two sons who are in prison.
 The reason why is obvious.

 Rewire Your Brain in 2019